SlimJallouli/STM32U5_AWS_QuickConnect/README.md

 * Sign in to [AWS console](https://console.aws.amazon.com/console/home)
 * Create 2 IAM users
     * First usesr with the **AWSIoTFullAccess** policy.
-This IAM user will be used to register the device with AWS IoI core
+This IAM user will be used to register the device with AWS IoT core

     * Second user with the following policy